21 Things Never to Buy at a Dollar Store

 Plastic cooking ware

 If you want to avoid plastic spoons melting into your soup or your kitchen mitts catching on fire, (and who doesn’t?) your best bet is to spend a little extra on cooking ware that will last.
 “This is tricky category because we use heat with so many of these items, whether we are cooking with them or using them in the microwave or dishwasher,” says Bodge.
 “Because the materials can be questionable, adding heat is a wild card because that’s when toxins can be released.”
-You might be surprised by how many items actually sell for $1 at a dollar store.

 Where to buy bamboo cutlery: Instead of buying more plastic, it might be best to swap out plastic cooking ware with a bamboo cutlery set on Amazon.

 Because fewer people rely on dollar stores for their groceries, goods like dairy products might not get replaced as often as supermarkets, which restock regularly.
 “The turnover is really good on fresh food” at grocery stores, says Shelton.
 “It has a longer shelf life and is going to be a higher quality brand you can trust.”
 Check the expiration date before heading to the register with any product that has a short shelf life.
-Try these 40 smart ways to save money at the supermarket instead.

 Dollar store makeup could save you money on drugstore beauty products, but be careful—people with allergies or sensitive skin could have a reaction to cheap ingredients.
 “They may use harsher alcohols, or the refinement of some of the materials into things like makeup are processed on a low budget, so they’re not refined as well for your skin,” says Shelton.
 Check the expiration date and ingredient list before you buy, then test it out on a small area to make sure your skin won’t break out or dry out.
 Here’s the difference between Dollar Tree and Dollar General.